9 Ideas to Stick to a Fall Fitness Routine

 6. Find Light in the Darkness

 With the sun shining a little less than the summertime, reject excuses to workout and find the light in the darkness!
-But one of the best ways to enjoy the colorful and crisp air of the Fall season is by exercising outdoors, though you should be smart and safe about doing so.
-Safety tips include wearing a reflective vest, carrying a flashlight.
+But one of the best ways to enjoy the colorful and crisp air of fall is by exercising outdoors.

 7. Remember Your Diet